shadril238/Kaggle-30DaysOfML/Day 11/readme.md

 # Day 11 of 30 Days of ML by #Kaggle

 -I perticipated in a Kaggle ML competition which was "Housing Prices Competition for Kaggle Learn Users".
-In this competition, you need to predict housing prices from the given dataset.
+In this competition, you need to predict home prices in Iowa using 79 explanatory variables describing (almost) every aspect of the homes.

 -In day 11, I completed "Intro to Machine Learning" course from Kaggle and get certified!